jmarkmorris/run-aider/README.md

 ## Core Features

 ### Interaction Modes
-- **Code Mode:** Direct AI coding collaboration
+- **Code Mode:** A coding collaboration with a single agent assigned to all Ai tasks.
-- **Architect Mode:** Advanced multi-model planning and implementation
+- **Architect Mode:** A coding collaboration with one agent assigned to coding and another agent assigned to editing.
-- **Extend with Your Own Modes:** The script's architecture makes it easy to add custom interaction strategies

-### LLM Support
-The current implementation includes:
-- Google Gemini
-- Anthropic Claude
-- OpenAI GPT
-- Deepseek

-**Customization Tip:** Easily add new vendors by modifying the script's model arrays.

 ### Flexible Configuration
 - Interactive model and vendor selection
 - Dynamic edit format switching
 - Secure API management
 - Contextual AI interaction

+**Customization:** Easily add new vendors and models by modifying the script's model arrays.

 ## Getting Started